cambridge-cares/TheWorldAvatar/Apps/SampleApp/README.md

 The application is structured as modules that can be injected for various purposes to ensure consistency, reusability, and maintainability.
 At the top level, common build configurations are available in the `<root>/common.gradle` and `<root>/ui.gradle` files, and three modules are available:

-- `app`: Serves as the main entry point into the application, starting a single single activity and integrating functionality from the other two modules
+- `app`: Serves as the main entry point into the application, starting a single  activity and integrating functionality from the other two modules
 - `core`: Contains foundational components and utilities that are shared across the entire application.
 Primarily contains data layer components and some reusable UI components
-  - `data`: Provides data management functionalities, including data sources, repositories, and data access logic.
+  - `data`: Provides data management functionalities, including data repositories and persisting data states shared acrosss modules.
 It typically calls the network module to execute data retrieval.
   - `model`: Defines the data models and entities used throughout the application.
   - `network`: Handles network operations, such as API requests and responses.
+It corresponds to the data source in the app architecture.
   - `ui`: Contains reusable UI components, themes, and styles that are used across multiple features.
   - `utils`: Houses utility classes and helper functions that provide common functionalities across the application.
 - `feature`: Encapsulate specific features or user-facing functionalities of our application, which typically is implemented as a fragment for user interactions.
 Views and view models are typically added here.